-Timebanking is rolled out across Australia with over 70 communities in NSW, 6500 members and 30,000 hours traded.
+Timebanking is run by the Department of Communities and Justice, it is rolled out across Australia with over 70 communities in NSW, 6500 members and 30,000 hours traded.

 On 10th March 2017 and 5th March 2015 Jnana launched new versions of the Timebanking software with new user-interfaces, features, improvements and refinements.